Create your own Adventure!

 • Emphasize the benefits of the Award for students’ personal growth and development and provide educators with support to facilitate these activities effectively.
 Encourage open communication and flexibility to ensure that students can participate in activities that interest them and contribute to their overall learning experience.

-• Check out our (Link) to access instructions on how teachers, both those with and without dedicated Award time, can utilize school activities.
+• Check out our Best Practices to access instructions on how teachers, both those with and without dedicated Award time, can utilize school activities.

 • Regularly highlight the importance and benefits of the Award during school announcements, assemblies, emails, or newsletters.